joggrdocs/hog-heaven/README.md

       # ... do some release things...

-      - name: Check if package.json Version matches tag
+      - name: Release the Kraken
         uses: joggrdocs/hog-heaven@main
         with:
           api_key: ${{ secrets.POSTHOG_API_KEY }}